dotnet/razor/README.md

 ## Get Started

-Follow the [Getting Started](https://docs.microsoft.com/aspnet/core/getting-started) instructions in the [ASP.NET Core docs](https://docs.microsoft.com/aspnet/index).
+- ASP.NET Core apps: Follow the [Getting Started](https://docs.microsoft.com/aspnet/core/getting-started) instructions in the [ASP.NET Core docs](https://docs.microsoft.com/aspnet/index).
+- Razor pages: Visit the [tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/razor-pages/razor-pages-start?view=aspnetcore-5.0&tabs=visual-studio) on getting started with Razor pages.

 Also check out the [.NET Homepage](https://www.microsoft.com/net) for released versions of .NET, getting started guides, and learning resources.

 ## How to Engage, Contribute, and Give Feedback

-Some of the best ways to contribute are to try things out, [file issues](https://github.com/dotnet/aspnetcore-tooling/issues), join in design conversations, and make pull-requests.
+Some of the best ways to contribute are to try things out, [file issues](https://github.com/dotnet/razor-tooling/issues/new/choose), join in design conversations, and make pull-requests.

 * Follow along with the development of ASP.NET Core:
     * [Community Standup](http://live.asp.net): The community standup is held every week and streamed live to YouTube.
 You can view past standups in the linked playlist.
-    * [Roadmap](https://github.com/dotnet/aspnetcore/wiki/Roadmap): The schedule and milestone themes for ASP.NET Core.
 * Check out the [contributing](CONTRIBUTING.md) page to see the best places to log issues and start discussions.
 * [Instructions to build ASP.NET Core Tooling source code](https://github.com/dotnet/aspnetcore-tooling/blob/main/docs/contributing/BuildFromSource.md)